How to get the most out of Marvin

 No worries.
 It's very easy to re-arrange things in the master list anytime.
 As you use Marvin you will likely tweak your task organization as you settle into a good system.
 It takes some time to figure out what works best for you.

 Some people find it very helpful to just write out all the different things they have to do first and then try to form projects and categories around those things.
-You can either do this on paper or use the "unassigned" category in the master list to dump all your tasks.
+You can either do this on paper or use the "Inbox" to dump all your tasks.

 If you already have your tasks organized somewhere this step might not be necessary or helpful.
 But keep in mind that Marvin organizes tasks differently than some other todo list apps so it's a good idea to read through this entire section first before you copy over your existing lists.